Corn Free Baking Powder Substitute Recipe & Information

 Other Baking Powder Replacements

-If for some reason you’re unable to use our recipe below, other items can be used in place of baking powder.
+If for some reason you’re unable to use the recipe below, other items can be used in place of baking powder.
 In many cases, you’ll need to adjust your ratios to make sure it lines up with what the recipe author intended.
 Baking powder substitutes include:

 • Buttermilk